Annali-Casanueva/annali-casanueva.github.io/pages/en/research.md

 * *Formal and informal ways of political participation: the Voting Rights Act and the Black Lives Matter movement*{: .papertitle }, joint with Bernini, Andrea.

-* *Diffusion of hate speech and out-group discrimination: evidence from Instagram*{: .papertitle }, joint with Kerkhof, Anna and Reiner, Helmut.
+* * What shapes public debate on climate change?: Evidence from France*{: .papertitle }, joint with Pélissier Hermitte, Maxime.

-Published, peer-reviewed papers
+Non - econ papers
 ===============================

  * [Impact of switching bug trackers: a case study on a medium-sized open source project](https://hal.archives-ouvertes.fr/hal-01951176){: .papertitle }.